Alphonso Taft: Early life

 Alphonso Taft was born in Townshend, Vermont, the only child of Peter Rawson Taft of the powerful Taft family, and Sylvia Howard, on November 5, 1810.
 He was descended from Robert Taft Sr. who had migrated to America from County Louth, Ireland.
 His mother Sylvia was either of Scottish or Irish descent.
 While the Taft family was of substance and education, they were not considered wealthy.
 Taft attended local schools until the age of sixteen.
 He then taught school to earn money to attend Amherst Academy.
 During his time at Amherst, he and Samuel Colt stole a cannon belonging to General Ebenezer Mattoon and shot it at their school.
 Taft entered Yale College in 1829 and he graduated four years later in 1833.
 Taft helped create the secret society known as Skull and Bones in 1832 with William Huntington Russell.

 Upon graduation, again to earn money, Taft was an instructor at Ellington, Connecticut, from 1835 to 1837.
 He subsequently studied law at the Yale Law School and was admitted to the Connecticut bar in 1838.
 While studying law Taft held a tutorship at Yale.
 Taft had no desire to remain in New England, and he stated to his father Peter in a letter written on July 22, 1837, that Vermont was a "noble state to emigrate from."
 Taft did not want to practice law in New York because he believed people were under the corrupting influence of wealth.
-In 1839 Taft migrated to Cincinnati where he was a member of the Cincinnati City Council, and became one of the most influential citizens of Ohio.
+In 1839, Taft migrated to Cincinnati, where he was a member of the Cincinnati City Council, and he became one of the most influential citizens of Ohio.
 He was a member of the boards of trustees of the University of Cincinnati, Antioch College, and Yale College.